Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 7.1 What is Business Analysis?

-- Business Analysis principles for effective governance
+- Business Analysis principles for effective decision-making in government initiatives.

 - 7.2 IIBA BA Book of Knowledge – Knowledge Areas

-- Business Analysis Planning and Monitoring for government projects
+- Business Analysis Planning and Monitoring for government projects.

-- Strategy Analysis for government initiatives
+- Strategy Analysis to align business goals with project objectives for government agencies.

-- Solution Evaluation in a government context
+- Solution Evaluation to assess the effectiveness of implemented solutions in government projects.

 Module 8: Agile Business Analysis